wkarasz/keys2cloud2019/trialsignup.md

 The workshop requires a TIBCO Cloud account.
 You can get started with a free trial in 30 seconds.
 [Start Trial](https://cloud.tibco.com/cloud-services)

-The workshop uses TIBCO Cloud Integration, TIBCO Cloud Events, and TIBCO Cloud Analytics.
+The workshop uses **TIBCO Cloud Integration**, **TIBCO Cloud Events**, and **TIBCO Cloud Analytics**.
 The following instructions walk you through getting your environment all setup.

+In a new tab, follow this URL, [https://cloud.tibco.com/cloud-services](https://cloud.tibco.com/cloud-services).
 Select **FREE TRIAL** and select AWS from the dropdown.

 ![Cloud Integration Signup](images/signup.png "Cloud Integration Signup")